susiechoi/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

-#Design Plan
+# Design Plan

-##Intro
+## Intro
-Our team seeks to create a platform for Cellular Automata (CA), simulations of units/cells that update based on a fixed set of rules governing inter-cell interactions, typically to model natural and complex phenomena like the spreading of fire [source: CS308 assignment page](https://www2.cs.duke.edu/courses/compsci308/spring18/assign/02_cellsociety/index.php).
+Our team seeks to create a platform for Cellular Automata (CA), simulations of units/cells that update based on a fixed set of rules governing inter-cell interactions, typically to model natural and complex phenomena like the spreading of fire ([source: CS308 assignment page](https://www2.cs.duke.edu/courses/compsci308/spring18/assign/02_cellsociety/index.php)).
 The platform will ensure sufficient flexibility so that models of varying behaviors can be representable by the program.
 Thus, the program will be open for extension by new simulations with unique behaviors, but closed for modification to the functionalities needed to run all CA simulations; these common functionalities include the ability to get information about any cell's state and accordingly update the state of that cell's neighbors.

-##Overview
+## Overview
 The program will include a Main class, a Grid class, and a Cell class.

 The Grid class allows the adding of Cells as (JavaFX) Square Shapes to a (JavaFX) Group object.
 In Main, a display of the simulation will be produced by adding this Group object to a (JavaFX) Stage object, and then "show()"ing that Stage object.